Telstra Discovery Store

 Digital Tickets

-The experience is enhanced with Tap & Take functionality, allowing customers to select products and accessories, save them to their RFID-enabled card, and complete their purchase with any store assistant.
-This streamlines the process, making it faster and more convenient for both customers and staff.
+The experience is enhanced with 'Tap & Take' functionality, allowing customers to save products and accessories to their RFID card and complete purchases with any store assistant, streamlining the process for both customers and staff.

 Media Fountains